CodebaseIsUs/streamr-doc/LEGAL.md

 be not sold by itself.
 This does not apply to us as if we want to monetise our service, it would not count as selling the font by itself.

-If bundled with software, the original copyrught and a link to the license must be provided in such a way that they can be easily viewed by the user.
+If bundled with software, the original copyright and a link to the license must be provided in such a way that they can be easily viewed by the user.

 ### BSD-3-Clause